Before You Try Making This At Home

 LAWS REGARDING RAILROAD MATERIALS AND TRESPASSING

-TRESPASSING Trespass on railroad right of ways is not only a crime, it’s also extremely dangerous.
+TRESPASSING - Trespassing on railroad right-of-ways is not only a crime, but it’s also extremely dangerous.

 WHY WE CAN DO IT

-We love sharing our work with folks, and appreciate you doing so.
+Please help us keep others safe and informed.
+We love sharing our work with folks and appreciate you doing so.
 Please feel free to share this page.